xuqianmamba/Laconic/README.md

    to install dependencies and package rule-based compression into a module.

    ## Run
-   We have placed the implementations of Laconic's serial rule compression and Re-Pair compression in the "compression" directory.
+   We have placed the implementations of Laconic's serial rule compression and CompressGraph compression in the "compression" directory.
 You can execute the compression and monitor peak memory usage separately by running either

    ```shell
    monitor_Re-Pair_mem.sh